RubendeBruin/DAVE-book/components.md

 The component node creates a `Frame` into which the imported nodes are placed.
 This enables placement of the imported scene and control over its degrees of freedom.

 A component "manages" the nodes in the imported scene.
-This means that their properties can not be changed.
+This means that their properties can not be changed (except when exposed, see below).
 It *is* possible to reference to the nodes (for example connect a cable to them) or to use them as parent.

 ### Embedding